Templot For You

 If your printer is capable of printing continuous banners on Z-fold or roll paper the lengthwise page joins can be eliminated, so that a complete layout can be printed with just a few side-by-side joins, and a single template can usually be printed in one piece.

 At first sight, a drawing made up from several pages glued together is not very satisfactory.
 But in practice, we are not producing a drawing as such, but a construction template which has to be stuck down to a board to be used.
-Having the template in smaller manageable pieces can be an advantage, and allows some mixing and matching of the various pages.
+Having the template in smaller manageable pieces can be an advantage.

 Printing your own templates has other advantages too.
 You can print as many copies as you need, and print on materials other than plain paper, such as OHP transparency film or card.
 For example, a template showing only the rails and printed on tracing paper can be laid on the rail tops during construction as a means of checking the alignments.